Tag Archives: Elevator ADA

 Elevator services overcharges

-If you have a contract that has been executed by the service provider, it is crucial that you understand it.
-The contract will incorporate language that declares what is included, excluded, and what the elevator service contract will provide.
-When a proposal or invoice is received from the service provider, the building will need to review it carefully in order to verify if the service that you’re being charged for is included in the contract.
-If it is in the contract, then you will know that its covered and there should be no charge to you.
-If it’s not covered in your contract, you’ll be charged for the cost of any materials used as well as the labor to do the install or repair.
-The building should also scrutinize the labor rates and time for the repair to make certain that the charges are accurate.
-You will be able to determine the amount of time it for the install or repair by referring to the logs that you are keeping at your building.
-This is such a simple task that can save a building a significant amount of money and should always be done..
-The elevatorapp.com automates the process and simplifies things making these tasks remarkably easy.
-These simple, upfront tasks can help protect the building from being overcharged on elevators.
-It is important to realize that while its common for buildings to rely on their elevator service provider, the code dictates that the responsibility ultimately lies with the building owner.
-The building owner is required to have records of all maintenance.
+If you have a contract executed by the service provider, it’s crucial you understand it.
+The contract will outline what is included, excluded, and what the service will provide.
+When a proposal or invoice is received, the building must review it to verify service coverage.
+If it is in the contract, there should be no charge.
+If it’s not covered, you will be charged for materials and labor.
+The building should scrutinize labor rates and time for accuracy.
+You can check the time for installations or repairs by referring to building logs.
+This task can save significant money and should always be done.
+The elevatorapp.com simplifies this process, making these tasks easier.
+These tasks protect the building from overcharges.
+While reliance on service providers is common, the code dictates responsibility lies with the building owner.
+They must have maintenance records.

 Elevator ADA Requirements